Seven steps towards a more sustainable life as an entrepreneur and a person

 Step 6 – Customers who make sustainable choices

-We only have a short time here on earth.
+We only have a short time here on earth to live a sustainable life.
 I can’t work on everyone’s fame.
 But my client choices matter.
 And that is why I prefer to work with companies that also care about sustainability, that want to make the world a better place, make people more aware of the sustainable opportunities or make people happy with what they do.
 Think, for example, of the Dutch organisation ”Nederland CO2 Neutraal’ (gives inspiring events and was nominated for ‘Most Sustainable Company of The Netherlands), GROWx (first vertical farm in the Netherlands – grows vegetables without using land and with minimal use of water and light) and Klooker (encourages people to make sustainable choices by sharing inspiring services and products), to name but a few.

 Step 7 – Separating waste, yes really!